 A Pachyderm repository is the first entity that you configure when you want to add data to Pachyderm.
 You can create a repository with the

-pachctl create repo command, or by using the Pachyderm UI.
-After creating the repository, you can add your data by using the
+pachctl create repo command, or by using one of Pachyderm's client API.
+After creating the repository, add your data by using the

 pachctl put file command.

 A Pachyderm repo name can include alphanumeric characters, dashes, and underscores, and should be no more than 63 characters long.